 The effect of pulsed interference is more difficult to quantify and is strongly dependent on receiver/processor design and mode of operation.
 In particular, the differential processing gains for valid-target return, which is synchronously pulsed, and interference pulses, which are usually asynchronous, often have important effects on the impact of given levels of pulsed interference.
 Several different forms of performance degradation, notably including false target generation, can be inflicted by such unwanted pulsed signals.
 In general, numerous features of radiodetermination radars can be expected to help suppress low-duty cycle pulsed interference, especially from a few isolated sources.
 Techniques for suppression of low-duty cycle pulsed interference are contained in Recommendation ITU-R M.1372 – Efficient use of the radio spectrum by radar stations in the radiodetermination service.

-5.3 Overall protection criteria

-In order that the radar might be able to effectively locate and discriminate targets in the presence of noise-like continuous interference, the above aggregate interference threshold level of -164 dB(W/(m2  4 kHz)) must not be exceeded at the radars described in § 2 through 5.
-The corresponding I/N ratio of –6 dB would correlate to a 1 dB loss in range or radar-cross-section sensitivity.
-This is equivalent to a 6% loss in range coverage for a given radar-cross-section target) or a 26% increase in minimum detectable radar-cross section at a given range, and is the maximum interference level that can be tolerated from any direction in the surveillance volume.
+In order that the radar might be able to effectively locate and discriminate targets in the presence of noise-like continuous interference, the above aggregate interference threshold level of -164 dB(W/(m2  4 kHz)) must not be exceeded at the radars described in § 2. .

-6 Tabular summary of characteristics
+5 Tabular summary of characteristics

-The characteristics of the shipborne radars described in § 2 through 5 are summarized in Appendix 1, separately for the search and track functions, as “Radar A” and “Radar B”.
+The characteristics of the radars described in § 2 through 4 are summarized in Appendix 1, separately for the search and track functions for relevant radars.
 These radars operate in all ITU-R regions.

-The characteristics of other radars of various types are included in Appendix 1 as radars C, D, E, F and G, and include shipborne/land-based, and airborne radars.
-The data on radars C, D, E, F and G are very limited, but the existence of these radar types can be important.
-As with the radars described in § 2 through 5 of this Annex, the protection criteria for these other radars in the presence of noise-like communication signals consists of an I/N ratio of –6 dB, which can be expressed as pfd levels per Table 4 of Appendix 1 to this Annex.
-As with radars A and B, interference received via side-lobes and/or from multiple sources must be weighted according to side-lobe suppression factors and aggregated as appropriate before comparison with those pfd levels.
+The protection criteria for these other radars in the presence of interferences consists of an I/N ratio of –6 dB .
+Interference received via side-lobes and/or from multiple sources must be weighted according to side-lobe suppression factors and aggregated.

 Part 2